 In 2000, John Grant Jr. ended up second in scoring.
 The next year, both he and Tracey Kelusky were lured west.
 Joey Hiltz and Joey Teatro helped fill the gap, with Hiltz finishing 3rd in the league in scoring in 2001.

 Gloria Coombes, widow of Cy, announced the creation of a plaque to honour the memory of the great lacrosse player.
 It was to be given annually to a lacrosse person who best exemplified Cy and his dedication to the game.
-Ted Higgins, (shown here) owner of the Lakers, was the first recipient in 2002.
+Ted Higgins, (shown here) President of the Lakers, was the first recipient in 2002.

 In July of 2003, the Lakers Alumni hosted an Alumni Weekend with a golf tournament, Masters game and a ceremony honouring the Peterborough Mann Cup champions from 1951 to 1954.

 The summer of 2003 was complicated for the Lakers by the renovation of the Peterborough Memorial Centre.

 The playoffs that year featured a bench-clearing brawl between the Lakers and St. Catharines Athletics just 13 minutes into the third game of their OLA semi-final series.
 Eight players ended up with game-misconduct penalties including each team’s starting goalies Derek Collins and Anthony Cosmo.

 A massive power outage across Southern Ontario forced the postponement of game seven by three days.
 Brad Self led the Lakers with four goals with Matt Giles adding three to defeat the Athletics.
 The players began to call their way of doing things “The Lakeshow.”